drchristinee1/cost-allocation-showback-engine/README.md

 1. AWS CUR delivers detailed billing data into S3
 2. Athena is used to query cost at resource-level granularity
-3. Python retrieves the query results using boto3
+3. Python retrieves and structures the data (boto3 + pandas) to align cost signals with allocation logic and ownership mapping
 4. Data is transformed and passed into the allocation engine

 ### 🧠 Example Athena Query